 Welcome back to "My Week in ESTEEM" where students reflect upon their experiences in our program.
-This week's blog is brought to us by Timothy Jacque who talks about catching up and focusing on his career search.
+This week's blog is brought to us by Tim Jacque who talks about catching up and focusing on his career search.

 This week in ESTEEM was much different than my years in undergraduate.
 This week was spent on fall break; something that I previously did not have the opportunity to enjoy.
 It was great to be able to travel and recap the previous week’s accomplishments - of finishing my oral exam for my thesis and presenting to the State of Indiana - to my family.
 Fall break was great because it included the USC versus Notre Dame rivalry football game and it allowed me to continue to search for a job for after graduation in May.